WEC-Sim/MoorDyn/README.md

-To use WEC-Sim in MoorDyn, please place all the files and folders under **WEC-Sim/source/functions/moorDyn**
+To use MoorDyn in WEC-Sim, please place all the files and folders under **WEC-Sim/source/functions/moorDyn**